-The Flemish Agency for Persons with Disabilities (in Dutch: Vlaams Agentschap voor Personen met een Handicap (VAPH) is a Flemish government agency and for this reason we provide information in the Dutch language only.
+The Flemish Agency for Persons with Disabilities (in Dutch: Vlaams Agentschap voor Personen met een Handicap (VAPH)) is a Flemish government agency and for this reason we provide information in the Dutch language only.
 This web page gives a brief overview of the tasks and activities of the VAPH and the people they relate to.

 What is the VAPH?

-The VAPH is the Flemish Agency for Disabled Persons.
+The VAPH is the Flemish Agency for Persons with Disabilities.
 The VAPH aims to promote participation, integration and equal opportunities for people with a disability in all areas of social life.
-Our ultimate goal is to help these people lead a better and more independent life.
+The ultimate goal is to help these people lead a better and more independent life.

 What does the VAPH do?

-- Allocates the personal budget for adults: the personal budget (PB) is a personalised annual sum which can be used by people with a disability to purchase care and support from within their own network, from volunteers, individual companions, professional carers and VAPH-accredited care providers.
+Allocates the personal budget for adults: the personal budget is a personalised annual sum which can be used by people with a disability to purchase care and support from within their own network, volunteers, individual companions, professional carers and VAPH-accredited care providers.
 The personal budget is for adults who require intensive or frequent disability-specific support as a result of their disability.

 Pays the personal assistance budget for minors: applications for a personal assistance budget can be made in respect of minors with a disability who require home support.
 The budget is used to organise support at home.

 Awards an allowance for minors and adults with disabilities to assist with the purchase of equipment and modifications to the home and car.

 Accredits and subsidises multifunctional centres at which minors are diagnosed, assigned companions or provided with day support, residential support or individual psychosocial support.

 Accredits and subsidises a range of services) which can be accessed directly by people with a (suspected) disability.
 Directly accessible support is a form of limited, disability-specific support in the form of assistance, day care, or residential support for those who need occasional help.
 Directly accessible support requires no request to VAPH or the intersectoral gateway.

 Accredits and licenses care providers to accompany or provide day support , residential support, individual psychosocial support, individual practical help, on-call permanent access, or group support for adults with a disability .

 Who can help you choose the right support?